 It is important to grasp that PIE is not anything like “the first human language”, or even “the original ancestor of our languages”.
 Language, in Europe and everywhere else in the world, undoubtedly has existed far, far longer than just six thousand-odd years.
 PIE is simply the earliest language it is possible to reconstruct from the evidence of modern and recent IE languages.
 If the entire linguistic family tree of which it is a part could be spread out to view, PIE would be one node near the bottom of the entire tree, distinguished by the fact that many of the branches it dominates reach right down to the present day.
 There would be masses of branching higher up in the tree, but the branches which did not lead down to the PIE node would eventually end in twigs suspended in mid-air — representing languages which became extinct too long ago for us to know anything about them.

 Nevertheless, PIE is sufficiently old that it may possibly have had properties that would make it seem not just “different” but somewhat “primitive”, if we could encounter it as an actual spoken language today.
 Nobody would expect PIE to have had words for “television” or “banana” — obviously.
 But, more interestingly, Mallory and Adams point out for instance that the PIE word for “nine” seems to derive from the word for “new”; they suggest that “nine” may originally have been called “the new number”, implying that having a name for such a big number ranked for PIE speakers as a whizzy technological breakthrough.
 (In English, the pronunciation of these two words has developed rather differently, but notice that in German neun and neu are closer, and in French neuf has both meanings.)
-Some might object that this is incompatible with the undoubted fact that the word “hundred” goes back to PIE, but Mallory and Adams also argue that although this root is ancient, it did not always mean what it means now, i.e. the number “100”.
+Perhaps it seems implausible that our linguistic ancestors “only” some thousands of years ago might not have been able to count as high as nine (though there have been tribal languages in our own time for which this is true).
+Some might object more specifically that the suggestion about “nine” is incompatible with the undoubted fact that the word “hundred” goes back to PIE; but Mallory and Adams argue that although this root is ancient, it did not always mean what it means now, i.e. the precise number “100”.

 For a long time, it has been suspected that PIE may have been structurally simple, relative to present-day languages, in ways that go deeper than lack of particular vocabulary items.
 More than a hundred years ago, Eduard Hermann argued that PIE may have had no complex sentences: all utterances would have been strings of simple clauses, with no clause subordination.
 Instead of saying things like “When he saw the stone he wanted, he shouted out”, PIE speakers might have said things more like “He saw a stone.
 He wanted that stone.
 Then he shouted out.”